Botox for Crows Feet

 Male patient treated with Botox for Crows Feet

-How do I get started with Botox treatment today?
+How do I get started with Botox treatment for crow’s feet today?

-Dr. Michele Green is an internationally renowned, board-certified dermatologist with over 25 years of experience providing top non-invasive cosmetic treatments, including Botox, to some of the world’s most discerning individuals.
-Dr. Green was among the first dermatologists in NYC to integrate cosmetic Botox injections into her practice, and she is recognized as an Allergan Platinum injector.
-She is consistently celebrated as one of New York’s top dermatologists by Castle Connolly, Super Doctors, New York Magazine, and the New York Times for her dedication to patients and her expertise.
-In facial rejuvenation, Dr. Green adopts a holistic approach and embraces a less-is-more philosophy, customizing each patient’s treatment plan to address their specific skin concerns and unique aesthetic goals.
-To learn more about the benefits of Botox and begin your journey into facial rejuvenation, schedule a consultation with Dr. Green at her private dermatology office in the Upper East Side neighborhood of Manhattan by contacting us online or calling 212-535-3088.
+Dr. Michele Green is an internationally renowned, board-certified dermatologist with over 25 years of experience delivering top non-invasive cosmetic treatments, including Botox, to some of the world’s most discerning individuals.
+Dr. Green was among the first dermatologists in NYC to integrate cosmetic Botox injections into her practice.
+Dr. Green is highly regarded for her precise approach to Botox for crow’s feet, helping patients soften fine lines around the eyes while preserving natural expression and facial balance.
+She is consistently recognized by Castle Connolly, Super Doctors, New York Magazine, and The New York Times as one of New York’s top dermatologists for her dedication to patients and expertise.
+In facial rejuvenation, Dr. Michele Green takes a holistic approach and embraces a less-is-more philosophy, customizing each patient’s treatment plan to address their specific skin concerns and unique aesthetic goals.
+To learn more about the benefits of Botox and begin your journey toward facial rejuvenation, schedule a consultation with Dr. Green at her private dermatology office on the Upper East Side of Manhattan by contacting us online or calling 212-535-3088.

 Related Topics